New Guardhouse

 • Neue Wache

-Wreaths lying on the floor of the New Guardhouse, Central Memorial of the Federal Republic of Germany for the Victims of War and Dictatorship
+Politicians take part in the wreath-laying ceremony on Remembrance Day at the Central Memorial of the Federal Republic of Germany to the Victims of War and Tyranny in the Neue Wache (archive).

 The New Guardhouse, located at Unter den Linden boulevard in the Mitte district, is the Central Memorial of the Federal Republic of Germany for the Victims of War and Dictatorship.